 A dwelling unit, other than a townhouse, located in a building containing three or more dwelling units.
+An apartment building is a building containing three or more apartments.

 APPLICANT

 A person submitting an application for development.

 APPLICATION FOR DEVELOPMENT

 The application form and all accompanying documents required by ordinance for approval of a subdivision plat, site plan, planned development, conditional use, zoning variance or direction of the issuance of a permit pursuant to the Municipal Land Use Law (N.J.S.A.
 40:55D-1 et seq.).